sramteke171/js-events/readme.md

 ## We Do: DOTS: The Game (40 minutes / 2:30)

 Visit this [repository](https://git.generalassemb.ly/ga-wdi-exercises/event-listener-demo) and follow the instructions.

-## Sample Quiz Questions

-1. What is the difference between synchronous and asynchronous program execution?
-2. Do `forEach`, `map`, `filter`, and friends run synchronously or asynchronously?
-3. Define a function that takes a function as an argument and invokes the argument when the function is called.
-4. What arguments does `setInterval` take?
-5. What is the difference between `setInterval` and `setTimeout`?

 ## Homework: [Pixart](https://git.generalassemb.ly/ga-wdi-exercises/pixart_js)